-For example, \mbox{quaternion-based} \mbox{time-invariant} attitude control laws, usually include a proportional term that is formed by scaling the \mbox{attitude-error} Euler axis with $\sin\frac{\Theta_{\ts{e}}}{2}$, where $\Theta_{\ts{e}}$ is the corresponding instantaneous rotation error.
-However, there is not a reason for this type of formulation other than ensure continuity in the entire rotational space and simplify the analysis of the resulting \textit{closed-loop} (CL) system.
-Counterintuitively, however, in most practical applications, this continuous control law is modified to obtain a switching or hybrid scheme to avoid unwinding behavior\mbox{\cite{BenaRM2022,BenaRM2023I,MayhewCG2009,MayhewCG2011I,MayhewCG2011II}}.
-Another consequence of implementing continuous \mbox{quaternion-based} control laws is that, for rotational errors larger than \mbox{$\pi$\,rad}, the \mbox{proportional-control} effort decreases as the rotational error about the \mbox{attitude-error} Euler axis increases.
-In a similar fashion, \mbox{geometric-based} attitude control laws implicitly apply torques in the direction of the shorter rotational trajectory required to eliminate the attitude error.
+For example, \mbox{quaternion-based} \mbox{time-invariant} attitude control laws usually include a proportional term that is formed by scaling the \mbox{attitude-error} Euler axis with $\sin\frac{\Theta_{\ts{e}}}{2}$, where $\Theta_{\ts{e}}$ is the corresponding instantaneous rotation error.
+However, there is no reason for this type of formulation other than ensuring continuity in the entire rotational space and simplifying the analysis of the resulting \textit{closed-loop} (CL) system.
+Counterintuitively, however, in most practical applications, this continuous formulation is modified to obtain a switching or hybrid scheme in order to avoid unwinding behavior\mbox{\cite{BenaRM2022,BenaRM2023I,MayhewCG2009,MayhewCG2011I,MayhewCG2011II}}.
+Another characteristic of continuous \mbox{quaternion-based} control laws is that, for rotational errors larger than \mbox{$\pi$\,rad}, the proportional control effort decreases as the rotational error about the \mbox{attitude-error} Euler axis increases.
+Also, it can be shown that \mbox{geometric-based} attitude control laws implicitly apply torques in the direction of the shorter rotational trajectory required to eliminate the attitude error.
 As discussed in\cite{GoncalvesFMFR2024I}~and~\cite{GoncalvesFMFR2024III}, this direction choice is not necessarily the best for every kinematic situation, depending on the specific performance objectives of the problem of interest.